chieger/FlixDemo/README.md

 # Project 2 - *Flix*

 Ths is a change!!!
+This is a chnage from the remote (i.e. GitHub)

 **Flix** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).